quii/learn-go-with-tests/reflection.md

 }
 ```

-`value` has a method `NumField` which returns the number of fields in the value.
+`val` has a method `NumField` which returns the number of fields in the value.
 This lets us iterate over the fields and call `fn` which passes our test.

 ## Refactor